-Receiving Notification About Your Minnesota Food Stamps Denial
+Learn About Notifications for a Minnesota Food Stamps Denial

 When a Minnesota food stamps application is denied after review from a Department of Human Services representative, a notification is mailed to the applicant.
 The food stamps denial reasons are listed on the notification, allowing the applicant to review a brief explanation about why the SNAP application was rejected.
 An outline of the food stamps appeals process is also communicated on the denial notification, instructing denied applicants of the actions they must take to start a SNAP appeal.
 Questions on how to appeal SNAP benefits denial may come up after a denied applicant has read the denial notification.
 The MN food stamps denial notification also contains the contact information for the DHS office, so the applicant can speak with a representative before attempting to start an appeal.